 Lauren made Kansas City her home in 2017 during her time as a Resident Artist with the Lyric Opera of Kansas City.
 While working with the company she once again was able to explore performances across a wide range of vocal repertoire.
 Highlights included her operatic debut at the Kauffman Center in Verdi’s Rigoletto, a recital series of American song composers, and a collaboration with the New York Festival of Song presenting the music of Leonard Bernstein.
 Since her season there, Lauren has been involving herself in the local musical offerings including performing with Kansas City’s newest opera company, Landlocked Opera, in their productions of Mozart’s Die Zauberflӧte (making her soprano debut at the First Lady) and Gilbert and Sullivan’s comedy, Trial by Jury.

 Lauren gained her Bachelor of Music from Michigan State University before moving to Chicago where she received her Master of Music from DePaul University under the tutelage of Jane Bunnell.
-When not performing, she teaches voice and piano in the Kansas City area, is the music director with Storybook Theatre, and sings as a section leader with the St. Andrew’s Episcopal choirs.
+Lauren is an adjunct Professor of Voice at Kansas City Kansas Community College, the music director with Storybook Theatre, and is the section leader and assistant conductor with the St. Andrew’s Episcopal choirs.